Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Introduction

-Now let $p \in X_\sigma$ be a singularity of the special fibre of $f: X \rightarrow \Spec \OO $ that looks like a homogeneous or an $a_*$-weighted homogeneous singularity defined by $F$.
-We compute Ayoub's nearby cycles functor $\Psi_f$ for the scheme $X_\sigma$ locally at a point $p$ piece by piece, using a semi-stable reduction $Y$ for $X$ constructed by a blow-up, base change and normalisation.
-Using the formalism of the nearby cycles functor and the Euler characteristics of the pieces - the strata of $Y_\sigma$ - we obtain a global formula for the Euler characteristic of nearby cycles. \begin{Th}[Corollary~\ref{CorHomogFormula}] Let $f: X \to \Spec \OO $ be as in definition~\ref{lookslike}, and suppose that the special fibre $X_\sigma$ has finitely many singular points $p_1,\ldots, p_r$, and for each $i$, $f$ looks at $p_i$ like the singularity defined by a homogeneous polynomial $F_i\in k(p_i)[T_0,\ldots, T_n]$ of degree $e_i$, with $V(F_i)\subset \P^n_{k(p_i)}$ a smooth hypersurface, and with $\prod_ie_i$ prime to the exponential characteristic of $k$.
-Let $X_\sigma^\circ=X_\sigma\setminus\{p_1,\ldots, p_r\}$.
-Then
+We then construct semi-stable reduction $Y$ for $X$ by a blow-up, followed by base change and normalisation.
+Using the key result by Ayoub that the functor $\Psi_{(-)}$ is computable on strata of semi-stable schemes, we obtain a formula for our invariant, the Euler characteristic of nearby cycles at the singular point. \begin{Th}[Corollary~\ref{CorLocalHomogFormula}] Let $f: X \to \Spec \OO $ be as in definition~\ref{lookslike}, with $p \in X_\sigma$ an isolated singularity of the special fibre $X_\sigma$, on which $f$ looks like the singularity defined by a homogeneous polynomial $F\in k(p)[T_0,\ldots, T_n]$ of degree $e$, with $V(F)\subset \P^n_{k(p)}$ a smooth hypersurface, and with $e$ prime to the exponential characteristic of $k$; assume $\Psi_f \one$ is dualisable (e.g. in characteristic $0$).

-\end{Th} We write here the homogeneous case only not to overload notation, but we prove a similar formula in the more general case of singular points that look like quasi-homogeneous singularities, see Corollary~\ref{CorWtHomogFormula}.
-We then deduce the following formula. \begin{Th}[Theorem \ref{mainthm}] Let $f: X \to \Spec\OO$ be as in Definition~\ref{lookslike}, with $k$ of characteristic $0$.
-Assume that an isolated singular point $p$ of the special fibre $X_\sigma$ looks like an $a_*$-weighted homogeneous singularity defined by a polynomial $F\in k(p)[T_0,\ldots, T_n]$ of weighted degree $e$, and with $V(F)\subset \P_{k(p)}(a_*)$ smooth over $k(p)$.
-Then

-\end{Th} {Note that this includes the case of a homogeneous $F$ by taking the weights $a_* = (1,\ldots,1)$}. \\ Assume for simplicity $k = k(p)$.
-The formula reads

-we may think of the left hand side as enumerating vanishing cycles for $X$ around $p$, and the right hand side as doing the same for the hypersurface $H^F$.
-So this gives us a comparison between the two schemes, and allows us to use the main result of \cite{Le20b} for $H^F$, in order to get a formula for the scheme $X$ at $p$.
-Using the formalism of Ayoub's functor, we can consequently extend it to a global formula on a scheme $X$ with several isolated homogeneous or quasi-homogeneous singularities.
-We state now the quasi-homogeneous version. \begin{Th}[Generalized quadratic conductor formula for quasi-homogeneous singularities, Corollary~\ref{conductor}, Corollary~\ref{refMilnor}] Let $f: X \rightarrow \Spec \OO$ be as in Definition~\ref{lookslike}, of relative dimension $n$ {with $f$ proper} and $k$ of characteristic $0$.
-Suppose that $X_\sigma$ satisfies Assumption~\ref{qassumption} with singular points $\{p_1,...,p_s\}$.
-Let $e_i$ denote the weighted-homogeneous degree of the corresponding polynomial $F_i$.
 Then

 \end{Th}